pk-218/gtfs-to-beckn/README.md

 # gtfs-to-beckn

 A simple BPP implementation that converts GTFS data into a beckn catalog.
 Discovery flow is implemented here.
+Transfers are currently not supported.

 Reads static GTFS data from gtfs-data folder and returns catalog of available tickets between stations including the schedule and fare.

-If `ENABLE_LOCATION_SERVICES` is set as `true` in `/config/config.ts` will take in the start and end GPS coordinates, finds the closest metro stations to the coordinates and returns ticket information for trips between the them.
-Current implementation works only for start and end stations within the same trip in the GTFS data and does not support transfers.
+You can find exact mappings of GTFS to beckn schema [here](./GTFS-TO-BECKN.md).

+You can find a general how it works document [here](./HOW-IT-WORKS.md).

 ### Building the application using Docker

 Run the following command :
-`docker build . -t metro-bpp`
+`docker build . -t gtfs-bpp`

 To run the built image run the command :
-`docker run -p 8000:8000 --name metro --env MAPS_KEY=< key > metro-bpp`
+`docker run -p 8000:8000 --name gtfs-bpp-image --env MAPS_KEY=< key > gtfs-bpp`

 #### Environment Variables